-Answer: Divide the amount of kJs by 4.184 then multiply by .25.
-Calories burned cycling are dependent on your Gross Metabolic Efficiency, but for most people it’s between 20-25%.
+Answer: Divide the amount of kJs by 4.184 then divide by .25.
+Calories burned cycling are dependent on your Gross Metabolic Efficiency, but for most people, it’s between 20-25%.
 That means for every Calorie you burn produces around 1.045 kilojoules.
 For practical reasons, most cyclists approximate 1 kJ is equal to 1 Calorie.

 In the context of cycling, energy, how it’s consumed, burned and expended is at the center of endurance performance.
 Energy in cycling refers to a couple things: the energy that is stored in the form of chemical energy from nutrition, and the heat and mechanical energy that’s doled out when we’re on the bike.
 Let’s cover a few of the different terms we have for that energy.

 First thing’s first — what is a calorie?
 In order to perform while cycling, we need energy.
 Simply put, a calorie is a unit of that energy and is most commonly thought of in two ways: the small calorie (often referred to as the gram/physics calorie) and the large Calorie (known as the dietary calorie, often indicated by a capital “C”).

 - The small calorie is most often used in chemistry, as it represents the approximate amount of energy required to increase the temperature of one gram of water by one degree celsius.

 - The dietary Calorie is what you’re used to seeing.
 We consume food as a source of energy and the Calorie is simply a measure of stored chemical energy from the food we ingest.
 That chemical energy transfers into heat and mechanical energy for work in the body.

 A custom training plan, automatically built for your goals.Try Plan Builder

 Why is this important?